Fontanellar gun: In other termites

 The Syntermitinae, which were once classified within the Nasutitermitinae in a clade known as the mandibulate nasute termites, are now recognized to be a distinct and not closely related lineage which convergently evolved a nasus that is superficially analogous but not functionally homologous to the nasus of true nasute termites.
-Unlike true nasutes, all Syntermitinae exhibit soldiers with highly developed mandibles and are physiologically incapable of expelling their frontal gland secretions from their nasus.
+Unlike true nasutes, all Syntermitinae exhibit soldiers with highly developed mandibles which are physiologically incapable of expelling their frontal gland secretions from the nasus.
 No other known termite has a frontal apparatus as functionally and morphologically similar to the Nasutitermitinae as the Syntermitinae.